keington/keington/README.md

 ### Hi there 👋

-I'm a Java and Golang developer, and I'd like to make some contributions for open source and share some thoughts on my blog and github.
+I am a Java and Golang developer who wants to make some contributions to open source and share some ideas on my blog and github, trying to be a salty fish with dreams.

 ### Find me